3d150n-marc3l0/mlops-zoomcamp-2025-capstone-citibike/docs/running-workflow.md

 ![image](images/zenml-pipeline-monitoring-evidently.jpg)

 Another way to view monitoring is through a dashboard in Grafana.
-To do this, go to the following address [http://localhost:3030/dashboards](http://localhost:3030/dashboards).
+The first time we access Grafana at the following address [http://localhost:3030](http://localhost:3030), it will ask us for a default username and password, which are user=admin and password=admin.
+Then, it will ask us to change the password.
+Finally, to view the monitoring dashboard, we must go to [the dashboard section](http://localhost:3030/dashboards) in Grafana.

 ![image](images/grafana-monitoring-list.jpg)